-It’s been a while since the Reds were at the top of the MLB odds board to win it all, but as one of baseball’s oldest franchises, they have a rich history.
-Whittling down the best Cincinnati Reds players of all time to just five was a stern challenge, which meant I had to leave off some all-time greats.
+It might be a while since the Reds were among the favourites in MLB odds, but as one of baseball’s oldest franchises, they have a rich history.
+Whittling down the best Cincinnati Reds players of all time to just seven was a stern challenge.

 From their first title in 1919 through to the Big Red Machine’s consecutive World Series wins in the 1970s and a string of playoff appearances in the early 2010s, Cincinnati has had several eras of title contention.
 Only six franchises have won more World Series.